Thank You So Much for Volunteering to be a Delegate for Girl Scouts of Northern California .

 How Do I Become A Delegate?

 If you haven't already done so, become a registered member.
-Nominate yourself here.
+Nominate yourself to be a delegate in November.

 What Does A Council Delegate or Governance Volunteer Do?